olgadet/bookdown-mlbiostatistics/docs/401-classification-knn-dtrees.md

 - to understand the concepts of splitting data into training, validation and test set
 - to be able to calculate overall and class specific classification rates
 - to use knn() function to select run the optimal value of k and build knn classifier
-- to use rpart() function to fit and optimize a decison tree
+- to use rpart() function to fit and optimize a decision tree
 - to use knn and a decision tree for prediction

 ## Classification